 The 6 by 4 Competition

-1. Each member may submit one panel consisting of five printed images (max size 6 x 4 ins).
+1. Each member may submit up to 2 two panels consisting of five printed images (max size 6 x 4 ins).
 There is no set subject and the five prints need not be linked with a common theme.
 The panel should be brought along on the night by the member, who must take part in judging all the panels, excluding his or her own.

 2. The prints should be presented on a plain single card or mounting board for display horizontally on table tops.